Tate Modern Gallery

 St Paul’s Cathedral

-Old Town Tour, focuses its attention on the east of the city, heading out towards the old docklands and back through London town.
+The Old Town Tour focuses its attention on the east of the city, heading out towards the old docklands and back through London town.
 This carefully chosen route gives you a local's knowledge of London’s power house.

 Then, provided there are no ships passing through, you’ll be off to cross the picture-postcard Tower Bridge, all the while taking in the spectacular London skyline with its iconic skyscrapers (the Gherkin, the Walkie Talkie and the Cheesegrater among them).

-Then it's to the Square Mile, London’s financial district.
-Passing through a bedrock of institutions such as Lloyd’s of London, the Royal Exchange and Mansion House - each of them a delight for architecture enthusiasts.
-Last stop is Sir Christopher Wren's unrivalled masterpiece, St Paul's Cathedral.
-Your guide will then lead you back to the Wharf along Carter Lane one of the cities beautiful hidden secrets.
+Then it's to the Square Mile, London’s financial district, where you’ll pass through a bedrock of institutions such as Lloyd’s of London, the Royal Exchange, and Mansion House, each a delight for architecture enthusiasts.

 The final stop is Sir Christopher Wren's unrivalled masterpiece and one of the most stunning and recognisable monuments in London - St Paul's Cathedral.
 From here you’ll head back across Blackfriars Bridge, taking in the amazing views to the East and West of the city as you cross back over the River Thames.